cabforum/servercert/docs/EVG.md

 The CA MUST complete any required point-in-time readiness assessment no earlier than twelve (12) months prior to issuing an EV Certificate.
 The CA MUST undergo a complete audit under such scheme within ninety (90) days of issuing the first EV Certificate.

-## 0.39.Regular Self Audits
+## 17.5.
+Regular Self Audits

 During the period in which it issues EV Certificates, the CA MUST strictly control its service quality by performing ongoing self audits against a randomly selected sample of at least three percent of the EV Certificates it has issued in the period beginning immediately after the last sample was taken.
 For all EV Certificates where the Final Cross-Correlation and Due Diligence requirements of Section 11.13 of these Guidelines is performed by an RA, the CA MUST strictly control its service quality by performing ongoing self audits against a randomly selected sample of at least six percent of the EV Certificates it has issued in the period beginning immediately after the last sample was taken.

-## 0.40.
+## 17.6.
 Auditor Qualification

 A Qualified Auditor (as defined in Section 8.2 of the Baseline Requirements) MUST perform the CA's audit.

-## 0.41.Root CA Key Pair Generation
+## 17.7.
+Root CA Key Pair Generation

 All requirements in Section 6.1.1.1 of the Baseline Requirements apply equally to EV Certificates.
 However, for Root CA Key Pairs generated after the release of these Guidelines, the Root CA Key Pair generation ceremony MUST be witnessed by the CA's Qualified Auditor in order to observe the process and the controls over the integrity and confidentiality of the Root CA Key Pairs produced.
 The Qualified Auditor MUST then issue a report opining that the CA, during its Root CA Key Pair and Certificate generation process:

-        Documented its Root CA key generation and protection procedures in its Certificate Policy, and its Certification Practices Statement;
+(1)  Documented its Root CA key generation and protection procedures in its Certificate Policy, and its Certification Practices Statement;

-        Included appropriate detail in its Root Key Generation Script;
+(2)  Included appropriate detail in its Root Key Generation Script;

-        Maintained effective controls to provide reasonable assurance that the Root CA key pair was generated and protected in conformity with the procedures described in its CP/CPS and with its Root Key Generation Script;
+(3)  Maintained effective controls to provide reasonable assurance that the Root CA key pair was generated and protected in conformity with the procedures described in its CP/CPS and with its Root Key Generation Script;

-        Performed, during the Root CA key generation process, all the procedures required by its Root Key Generation Script.
+(4)  Performed, during the Root CA key generation process, all the procedures required by its Root Key Generation Script.

-Liability and Indemnification
+# 18. Liability and Indemnification

 CAs MAY limit their liability as described in Section 9.8 of the Baseline Requirements except that a CA MAY NOT limit its liability to Subscribers or Relying Parties for legally recognized and provable claims to a monetary amount less than two thousand US dollars per Subscriber or Relying Party per EV Certificate.